AyishikD/PayP/README.md

 - **JWT**: Secure user authentication.

 ### **Scripts**
-- `npm start`: Starts the server.
+- `node server.js`: Starts the server.
-- `npm test`: Runs test cases (if implemented).
-- `npm run lint`: Lint checks for the project.

 ---

 ## **Deployment**
-1. **GitHub**: Push the repository to GitHub.
-2. **Heroku** / **Render**: Suitable alternatives for deployment.
-3. **Environment Variables**: Set up variables in the respective platform configuration.
+Not Deployed

 ---

-## **Security Recommendations**
-- Enable HTTPS for secure communication.
-- Regularly update environment secrets.
-- Implement rate limiting for API endpoints.

----

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.

 ---

-Feel free to modify this README to better suit your specific project needs!
+Contributions are most welcome